LOADING ...

 So she starts to roll and I to run

-You going uphill I'd hit my stride
+You know going I'd hit my stride

-But down she'd sail on by!
+But coming she'd sail on by!

-I finally caught up with her
+When I finally up with her

 She says "Not bad for ablebodied.

-You know, adequate care and supervisio
+You know, with adequate care and

 n

-You could be taught tasks.
+You be taught simple tasks.

 So how something to eat?"

-I said suit me fine
+I said that'd me fine

 "We're a favorite place of mine."

-So we mosied on over
+So we on over there

 "Gee, I never that," says I.